Spartanburg Regional Healthcare System: The Beginning: 1917–1939

 Later, Dr. Hugh R. Black and his sons, Drs.
 Samuel Orr Black and Hugh Snoddy Black, would open another hospital in at 1925 East Main Street, Spartanburg.
 That hospital was named for the family matriarch Mary Black.

 The original Mary Black hospital resided at 1925 East Main Street.

 Spartanburg General's early years were devoted to establishing key services.
 The Spartanburg General Hospital School of Nursing graduated its first class in 1922.
 Student nurses and SGH nursing graduates would play important roles in providing patient care for many years.
 The medical laboratory, the dietary department, a volunteer dental clinic, and a social services department were also established in these first few years.

 The 1929 stock market crash resulted in the closure of more than 700 hospitals across the country between 1928 and 1938, but Spartanburg General remained open.

 Patients worked out their hospital expenses in creative ways.
 Farmers brought chickens, fruit and vegetables as payment on accounts, and their produce and livestock was used to feed the patients.
 Flour and sugar sacks were turned into aprons and towels.
 Staff in the dietary department made soap.

+In 1932, Spartanburg General Hospital took over the John-Nina Hospital, but Littlejohn's influence remained.
+A special section in the hospital was preserved for African Americans.

 In spite of the Great Depression, Spartanburg General continued to add services.
 In 1933, W.C.
 Guy, the hospital electrician, helped improvise an electrically heated incubator for premature babies, and the hospital assigned two nurses and a room in which newborns could be isolated, creating the forerunner to today's neonatal intensive care unit (NICU).

 In 1934, Spartanburg General opened the first local cancer clinic.
 It was one of the oldest American College of Surgeons (ACOS) Commission on Cancer-approved cancer programs in the nation.